This Babi Pongteh post may contain affiliate links. Please read my disclaimer.

 - Add the mashed tau cheo (fermented soy bean) and stir fry with the mixture for about a minute.2 tbsp fermented soy bean

-- Add the pork pieces and stir fry to coat the meat with the sauce evenly.1 kg pork trotters with some fat and skin
+- Add the pork pieces and stir fry to coat the meat with the sauce evenly.1 kg pork trotters

 - Add the mushrooms and mix well.6-8 dried Chinese mushrooms

 - Add 2-3 cups of water (including the mushroom soaked water) and mix the water well with the sauce.
 Then add the 5 cloves garlic whole, and gradually add more water enough to cover the meat and mushrooms.
 I added a total of 8 cups water in this recipe.
 Bring to boil over high heat, then reduce to simmer for 1.5 to 2 hours or until the meat softened according to your liking.8 cups water, 5 cloves garlic whole

 - Add tofu puffs in the last 30 minutes of cooking and let it simmer and completely soaked in the gravy.
 Feel free to add more water if you want the Babi Pongteh to have more sauce or let the sauce reduced to the thick consistency you want.
 Add Salt and season according to your taste preference.Note: optional to add 1 cup black fungus or 1 cup bamboo shoots.8 tofu puffs, Salt, 1 cup bamboo shoots, 1 cup black fungus